 - Paid Traffic – It can be expensive and it is not recommended for beginners (Ads are not set properly which results in irrelevant traffic and losing money)

-Besides, to have a website similar (or almost the same) as other 6 million distributors have, mean you will have a hard time ranking Google and other search engines.
+Besides, to have a website similar (or almost the same) as the other 6 million distributors have, means you will have a hard time ranking Google and other search engines.

 (You do realize that people barely go to the 2nd page of Google).

 I am not saying that Avon is a bad company, but it does not have training on how to rank well in search engines.